rehierl/node-tree-outliner/3-basic-design/3-6-0-section-hierarchy.md

 `s5` is therefore independent to `s1` and all of its subsections.
 Because of that, `s5` is a subsection to the parent section of `s1` (i.e. a sibling section to `s1`).
-Consequently, any type-1 sectioning node that is independent to another type-1 section has the potential increase the width of the overall section hierarchy.
+Consequently, any type-1 sectioning node that is independent to another type-1 section has the potential to increase the width of the overall section hierarchy.

 Because similar statements can be made with regards to all other nodes in the above fragment, processing it will result in the following section hierarchy:

 ```
-|------> x-axis (height)
+|------- x-axis (height)
 |
 |  s0 -|- s1 -|- s2 - s3
 |      |      |- s4